JanHerca/urantiapedia/output/wikijs/en/article/Patrick_Morelli/Approche_philosophique_et_historique_de_la_mecanique_quantique.md

 In comparison with the questions asked above, the answers given by the L. U. can have a satisfactory response.

 > “Mortal mind is a temporary intellect system loaned to human beings for use during a material lifetime, and as they use this mind, they are either accepting or rejecting the potential of eternal existence.
 Mind is about all you have of universe reality that is subject to your will, and the soul—the morontia self—will faithfully portray the harvest of the temporal decisions which the mortal self is making.
 Human consciousness rests gently upon the electrochemical mechanism below and delicately touches the spirit-morontia energy system above.
 Of neither of these two systems is the human being ever completely conscious in his mortal life; therefore must he work in mind, of which he is conscious.
 And it is not so much what mind comprehends as what mind desires to comprehend that insures survival; it is not so much what mind is like as what mind is striving to be like that constitutes spirit identification.
 It is not so much that man is conscious of God as that man yearns for God that results in universe ascension.
-What you are today is not so important as what you are becoming day by day and in eternity.” ([UB 111:1.5](/en/The_Urantia_Book/111#p1_5))
+What you are today is not so important as what you are becoming day by day and in eternity.” (<a id="a159_1122"></a>[UB 111:1.5](/en/The_Urantia_Book/111#p1_5))

-> “The material mind of mortal man is the cosmic loom that carries the morontia fabrics on which the indwelling Thought Adjuster threads the spirit patterns of a universe character of enduring values and divine meanings—a surviving soul of ultimate destiny and unending career, a potential finaliter.” ([UB 111:2.2](/en/The_Urantia_Book/111#p2_2))
+> “The material mind of mortal man is the cosmic loom that carries the morontia fabrics on which the indwelling Thought Adjuster threads the spirit patterns of a universe character of enduring values and divine meanings—a surviving soul of ultimate destiny and unending career, a potential finaliter.” (<a id="a161_303"></a>[UB 111:2.2](/en/The_Urantia_Book/111#p2_2))

 Also these details on the meanings following the work of the mind: